-VideoProc, with built-in powerful video conversion engine, is good at combining video clips that are in different formats and resolutions, without worrying about quality reduction and video audio settings.
+With built-in powerful video conversion engine, the best video converter is good at combining video clips that are in different formats and resolutions, without worrying about quality reduction and video audio settings.

 Step 1.
 Import the Source Video Files

 Open VideoProc Converter after the installation.
 Click the Video icon from the welcome screen.
 Click the + Video button to select the videos you want to combine.
 Dragging and dropping the videos into the program can also works.

 Step 2.
 Choose the Output Format

 Choose an output format from the Target Format section.
 It will combine video clips into one without re-encoding if your output settings (codec formats) are the same as the source files.

 Check the Merge box on the right side of the window to enable the merge option.